Sick? Hurt? Can't Work?

 3. How long are these benefits payable?

 Normal unemployment or sickness benefits are each payable for up to 130 days (26 weeks) in a benefit year.
-The total amount of each kind of benefit which may be paid in the new benefit year cannot exceed the employee’s railroad earnings in calendar year 2013, counting earnings up to $1,718 per month, the same amount as in calendar year 2012.
+The total amount of each kind of benefit which may be paid in the new benefit year cannot exceed the employee’s railroad earnings in calendar year 2016, counting earnings up to $1,879 per month.

 4. What is the waiting-period requirement for unemployment and sickness benefits?